pekermilas/Coursera_Capstone/Capstone_Project_TheBattleOfNeighborhoods/Introduction.md

 ## **Data and Usage**

-One of the essential elements in my comparison is the venues categorized under 'Food' section of foursquare data.
+One of the essential elements in my work is the comparison of venues categorized under 'Food' section of foursquare data.
 By analyzing the food venues data, I intend to infer about following features of communities occupying these boroughs;